 - flour, salt, and pepper for dredging

-- Mix approximately 1/2 cup flour with 1 tsp salt and 1/2 tsp freshly ground black pepper.
+- Mix approximately 1/2 cup flour with 1 teaspoon salt and 1/2 teaspoon freshly ground black pepper.

 - Heat olive oil in the Instant Pot using the Sauté feature.
 Dredge each pork medallion in the flour mixture and brown each side in the Instant Pot.
 You could use a stove top pan to brown the medallions as you will need to do this step in batches.